ramrodo/simple-rest-api/README.md

-# simple-rest-api
+# A simple REST API

-A simple REST API
+This API will be used to participate in the Golang Bootcamp of Wizeline Academy